rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 deploy your example and share it internally.
 Reach out using internal channels for help.

-## How are kickstarts maintained?
+## How are quickstarts maintained?

-AI kickstarts are maintained by their owner.
-Your kickstarts are maintained by you.
+AI quickstarts are maintained by their owner.
+Your quickstarts are maintained by you.
 We ask for prompt attention to known issues and requests.
-If necessary actions are not completed, we may pause the promotion of your AI kickstart on redhat.com.
+If necessary actions are not completed, we may pause the promotion of your AI quickstart on redhat.com.

-## Tag your kickstart
+## Tag your quickstart

-Help us keep things organized by tagging your kickstart repo.
+Help us keep things organized by tagging your quickstart repo.
 1. Go to your repository
 2. Click the gear in the About section (top right)
 3. Add relevant topic information, i.e. RAG -> enter `RAG`, ai-agents -> `ai-agents`